ruan-xian/PowerScraper/README.md

 forget what your grades were very easily.
 So here's some instructions:

 ### Windows

+#### New on October 24th, 2019

+There is now a new application/.exe file called EasyAutomator.exe that comes in the same install folder.
+Just run it and follow the prompts, and it'll set up an automatic PowerScraper task!

+#### Old way

 1. Press the Windows button, search for "Task Scheduler" and open it.